-This section details the Device-Specific Ingress Credit Handler (INCH) Port Pool register.
+This section details the Device-Specific Ingress Credit Handler (INCH) Port Pool registers.
 Table 13-40 defines the register map.

-The original intent for the INCH Port Pool register was to provide another level of reservation of the Common Pool credits.
-This register is essentially redundant to what is accomplished by changing the values of the INCH Threshold registers.
+The original intent for the INCH Port Pool registers was to provide another level of reservation of the Common Pool credits.
+These registers are essentially redundant to what is accomplished by changing the values of the INCH Threshold registers.
 (Refer to Section 13.16.12.)

-Consider the INCH Port Pool register to be reserved and only change the credit Settings, using the INCH Threshold registers.
-Do not change the INCH Port Pool register from its default value, unless directed otherwise by PLX Technical Support.
+Consider the INCH Port Pool registers to be reserved and only change the credit Settings, using the INCH Threshold registers.
+Do not change the INCH Port Pool registers from their default values, unless directed otherwise by PLX Technical Support.